 What do my test results mean?

-A negative result mean you don't have HLA-B27 in your blood.
+A negative result means you don't have HLA-B27 in your blood.
 A positive result means HLA-B27 was found in your blood.
 You may have a higher-than-average risk of certain autoimmune diseases, such as ankylosing spondylitis and reactive arthritis.
 If you